116 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 114 Beacon to the east and 118 Beacon to the west.

 Rufus Hubbard was a physician and maintained his office at the house.
 They previously had lived (and he had maintained his office) at the Hotel Pelham, southwest corner of Tremont and Boylston.

 On October 31, 1901, 116 Beacon was purchased from Eliza Hubbard by Abby Collins Brown and her sister, Rebecca Warren Brown.
+They previously had lived at 80 Beacon.

 Rebecca Warren Brown was a Revolutionary War historian and author.

-In June of 1915, he applied for (and subsequently received) permission to remodel 116 Beacon, lowering the front entrance to street level and excavating a sub-basement under the front portion of the building.
+In June of 1915, Charles Porter applied for (and subsequently received) permission to remodel 116 Beacon, lowering the front entrance to street level and excavating a sub-basement under the front portion of the building.
 The remodeling was designed by architect William Chester Chase.
 In 1916, he applied for (and subsequently received) permission to further remodel the building, relocating two windows in the rear of the house.

 Charles Porter died in July of 1931.
 Margaret Porter continued to live at 116 Beacon until 1936, when she purchased and moved to 251 Beacon.
 She continued to own 116 Beacon and in January of 1937, she applied for (and subsequently received) permission to convert it into a lodging house.